-On December 22, 2004, the Company entered into a revolving line of credit loan agreement with Western National Bank under which it may borrow, repay and reborrow, from time to time until December 22, 2005, up to \$10.0 million.
+The Company has a revolving line of credit loan agreement with Western National Bank.
+This agreement permits the Company to borrow, repay and reborrow, from time to time until January 18, 2007, up to \$10.0 million.
 The Company's obligations under this agreement are secured by a security interest in the Company's accounts receivable and related collateral.
 Interest on the outstanding amount under the line of credit loan agreement is payable monthly at a rate equal to the greater of (i) the Prime Rate or (ii) 5.0%.
 The loan agreement contains customary covenants for credit facilities of this type, including limitations on distributions and dividends, disposition of assets and mergers and acquisitions.
 There are certain financial covenants under the loan agreement, including maintaining a minimum tangible net worth (as defined in the loan agreement) of \$40.0 million and maintaining specified ratios with respect to cash flow coverage, current assets and liabilities, and debt to tangible net worth.
-On January 18, 2006, the Company renewed this revolving line of credit loan agreement for an additional year on the same terms and conditions.
-The Company is in compliance with all covenants and as of May 8, 2006, no funds have been borrowed under this credit loan agreement.
+The Company is in compliance with all covenants and as of August 1, 2006, no funds have been borrowed under this credit loan agreement during fiscal 2006.

 In connection with equipping and deploying two crews in fiscal 2005 the Company borrowed \$10 million on the revolving line of credit loan agreement.
 As of March 31, 2005, the Company repaid the \$10 million balance outstanding under the loan agreement and the associated interest as a partial use of proceeds from the public offering of 1,800,000 shares of common stock.
-The Company did not borrow under the loan agreement during the remainder of fiscal 2005 or during the first or second quarters of fiscal 2006.
+The Company did not borrow under the loan agreement during the remainder of fiscal 2005 or during the first nine months of fiscal 2006.